 Czech Republic, phony police officers: This scam can be intimidating and even scary.
 Don’t fall for a group of police officers, yes they dress the part, as they appear and accuse you of a crime.
 The crime could be not paying a fee, shoplifting, etc. They will insist on you handing them your wallet and passport.
 Tell them you don’t have either or simply refuse and ask to go to a local police station.
 Most likely they will issue you a stern warning and leave.

-Hungary, counterfeit money: Two common places where you may receive counterfeit bills as change are from taxi cabs and from stand-alone currency exchange booths.
+Hungary, counterfeit money: Two common places where you may receive counterfeit bills as change is from taxi cabs and from stand-alone currency exchange booths.
 The Hungarian currency is the Forint.
-Use a credit card where you can make sure you have plenty of small bills to give correct change.
+Use a credit card where you can make sure you have plenty of small bills to give the correct change.
 Get your Forints from a bank or at the airport to avoid fake currency.

 Poland, imposter cabs: Imposter and unregulated cabs will try to pick up fares and say their meter is broken and then try to overcharge you for your trip.
 If this is the case look for another cab, or pre-negotiate the fare.
 It’s best to know the going rate for the trip ahead of time before you start the negotiation.
 Another option is to ask what the rate is via a rate card.

 Germany, fake train ticket inspectors: Often the fake inspectors appear on trains to the airport.
 Usually, men wearing a fake ID badge and even armed with portable credit card machines ask to see your ticket.
 Upon inspection, they declare something is wrong and demand payment of a fine on the spot.
-Some demand 60 Euro per person and can be very aggressive even demanding your passport as ransom, which you don’t want to give up especially since you’re on your way to the airport.
+Some demand 60 Euro per person and can be very aggressive even demanding your passport as ransom, which you don’t want to give up, especially since you’re on your way to the airport.
 Never hand your passport to a stranger, even if he looks official.
 Tell the “inspector” to issue you a ticket (which a real inspector will do.)
 Call for the train conductor to intervene if you can.

 The more you know ahead of time the more likely you’ll recognize when something is not quite right.
-Be aware of your surroundings and trust your gut especially when interacting with overly friendly or overly aggressive people, read more about travel scams in Europe.
+Be aware of your surroundings and trust your gut, especially when interacting with overly friendly or overly aggressive people, read more about travel scams in Europe.